 A 2008 graduate of Lenox Memorial Middle and High School, the young woman returned to her alma mater this fall to help Lenox students produce their staging of "Richard III" for the festival.
 She is also an alumna of the festival.

 Prior to last week's in-school presentation of the play, Considine shared her festival connection with an audience of families and community members, including some of her former teachers.

 "Being a director for the first time, here at my former high school, is very special to me," said Considine.
-She is co-directing the Lenox production with Fall Festival veteran director Kelly Galvin.

 After high school, Considine went on to the University of Chicago to pursue a bachelor's degree in theater and performance studies.
 There, she also did work with the Steppenwolf Theatre Company, and graduated from the university with honors in 2012.